Springfield, Massachusetts: Sports

 Besides Springfield's historic connection with basketball, the city has a rich sporting history.
 Volleyball was invented in the adjacent city of Holyoke, and the first exhibition match was held in 1896 at the International YMCA Training School, now known as Springfield College.

 Ice hockey has been played professionally in Springfield since the 1920s, and Springfield is home to the league headquarters of the American Hockey League.
 The Springfield Indians of the American Hockey League (now located in Utica, New York) was the oldest minor league hockey franchise in existence.
 In 1994 the team relocated to Worcester and was replaced by the Springfield Falcons, who played at the MassMutual Center.
 The Falcons were then replaced by the Springfield Thunderbirds in 2016.
 For parts of two seasons (1978–1980) the NHL Hartford Whalers played in Springfield while their arena was undergoing repairs after a roof collapse.
+It hosted Game 1 and Game 2 of the 1978 Avco Cup Final.
 On the amateur level, the Junior A Springfield Olympics played for many years at the Olympia, while American International College's Yellow Jackets compete in NCAA Division I hockey.

 Basketball remains a popular sport in Springfield's sporting landscape.
 Springfield is currently home to the Western Mass Zombies a minor league basketball team participating in the East Coast Basketball League.
 The Zombies in 2021 were named ECBL Mid-Atlantic Champions.
 Prior to the 2014–2015 season, Springfield was home to the Springfield Armor of the NBA Development League, which began play in 2009 at the MassMutual Center.
 Beginning in the 2011–2012 season, the Armor was the exclusive affiliate of the Brooklyn Nets.
 For many years, the Hall of Fame Tip-Off Classic has been the semi-official start to the college basketball season, and the NCAA Division II championships are usually held in Springfield.
-The Metro Atlantic Athletic Conference will play its championships in Springfield from 2012 to 2014.
+The Metro Atlantic Athletic Conference played its championships in Springfield from 2012 to 2014.
 The New England Blizzard of the ABL played its first game in Springfield, and several minor pro men's and women's teams have called the city home, including the Springfield Fame of the United States Basketball League (the league's inaugural champion in 1985) and the Springfield Hall of Famers of the Eastern Professional Basketball League.